AdobeDocs/commerce-webapi/src/pages/graphql/schema/customer/queries/customer.md

 The following example returns information about all purchase orders the company user has made since January 1, 2023.

-[Purchase orders](../../b2b/purchase-order/) contains additional examples that query purchase order functionality.
+The [Purchase orders](../../b2b/purchase-order/) topic contains additional examples that query purchase order functionality.

 **Request:**